dallenpyrah/student-workbook/src/reflections/wk2/quiz2.md

 **1.** Which keywords are used to declare a variable in JavaScript?
 <!-- enter you answer in the space below -->
 ```
+let, const, and var
 ```
 **2.** What is the definition of a function?
 <!-- enter you answer in the space below -->
 ```
+A function is a subprogram designed to perform a particular task.
 ```
 **3.** What are the `SOLID` principles?
 <!-- enter you answer in the space below -->